cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 The sharding and verification phases of VDAF execution depend on a nonce associated with the Client's report.
 To ensure privacy of the underlying measurement, the Client MUST generate this nonce using a CSPRNG.
-This is required in order to leverage security analysis for the privacy definition of
-{{DPRS23}}, which assumes the nonce is chosen at random prior to generating the report.
-Uniqueness of the nonce is not sufficient because the verification key is controlled by the attacker.
+Assuming the verification key is fixed ({the-verification-key}), this ensures any malicious Aggregators trying to break privacy cannot control the randomness derived for the verification process.
+Uniqueness of the nonce is not sufficient because the verification key is controlled by the attacker {{DPRS23}}.

 Applications will need to protect against replay attacks to prevent disallowed re-use of reports (see {{agg-param-security}}).
 Furthermore, in applications